 Guidelines in this manual reflects past and current practice of repositories represented on the committee: Arts, Arts of the Book, Beinecke, Divinity, Historical Medical, Manuscripts and Archives, and Music.
 Guidelines are intended to establish common ground among manuscript catalogers at Yale, by setting standard policies and presenting options and best practices.
 Field definitions include only those MARC fields, subfields, indicators, and codes which are most commonly used in manuscript cataloging.
 For complete MARC definitions, see the Library of Congress MARC standards website.

 This manual provides information on the creation and maintenance of Orbis records for manuscript collections and single manuscripts using record type p (mixed materials).
-Specific procedures for inputting and editing records conform to national standards (such as DACS, LCAF, and LCSH) and Yale's general cataloging policies.
+Specific procedures for inputting and editing records conform to national standards (such as DACS, DCRM(MSS), LCAF, and LCSH) and Yale's general cataloging policies.
 Instructions in the main text address cataloging of manuscript collections with finding aids, and most are also applicable to other types of manuscript cataloging.
 Each section includes links to instructions for cataloging single manuscripts and collections without finding aids and links to the Beinecke Library's local manuscript cataloging decisions.
 Links are active when instructions are available; inactive links will be updated as these additional instructions are created.
 Criteria for cataloging manuscripts individually or as a collection, with or without a finding aid, are locally determined.

 In cases where field names differ slightly between Voyager and MARC documentation, Voyager names are used.
 Some display constants defined by MARC indicator codes are not available in Voyager; see "Orbis Public Display Constant" in each field definition.
 While most common situations are covered, staff needing guidance on specific situations should consult Library of Congress MARC standards or other documentation (see Appendix F: Reference Sources), lead catalogers in each unit, or the Manuscript Cataloging Committee.